dkaszews/vim-twoslash-queries/README.md

 1. Return `twoslash_queries_config['*'][optname]`.

 The global config is merged with a default one for any `&filetype`s that are not defined, and for any options in `*` that are not defined.
+You can add your own options to it for use with custom functions, but it is recommended to add some prefix (e.g. `'my_'`) to avoid collisions with future updates.

 Examples:
 ```viml